 Nowadays, most games reach their climax with something important to the narrative, but less soul-crushing and difficult.
-This is perfectly fine, and I enjoy modern video games immensely, but it feels like the big final boss battle has definitely fallen out of favor (though From Software and some developers definitely haven’t forgotten them, as we’ll get to soon).
+That's perfectly fine, and I still enjoy modern video games immensely.

 With that in mind, let's take a look at the most frustrating video game bosses of all time.
 If you want to test your video game skills, these are the boss battles you need to play!

 Emerald Weapon isn't the last boss of Final Fantasy VII, but that doesn't stop it from being an exercise in anger.